ant512/Woopsi/Readme.txt

   To use Woopsi with libnds:

-   - Replace the "Makefile" with "Makefile.libnds"
+   - Replace the "Makefile" with "Makefile.libnds".

 SDL Compatibility